ProtoSchool/roadmap/README.md

 -   **Long term (~1 year +)**
-    -   Add tutorials on Filecoin and Multiformats  (&olarr;)
+    -   Add tutorials on Filecoin and Multiformats  (&check;)
     -   Assess demand for (and challenges of creating) command line tutorials   (&olarr;)
     -   Assess demand for content from projects not sponsored by Protocol Labs

 #### Learner Experience